versionone/verver/README.md

 ### Verver::Instance

-An abstraction over an instance of the VersionOne Appliation.
+An abstraction over an instance of the VersionOne Application.

     require 'verver/instance'